hquin20/SYE/task_list.md

+## For November 2

+1. Update heat maps to proportions.

+2. Informal 1-2 paragraph write-up of progress so far.

 ## October 19

 1. Wrangle data so that each row corresponds to a movie-sentiment combination with a column for whether or not the sentiment appeared.